ZohaWajahat/Optimized-Machine-Learning-Pipeline-for-Binary-Classification/README.md

 # Optimized-Machine-Learning-Pipeline-for-Binary-Classification

+## Course
+Parallel and Distributed Computing

 ## Project Overview
-This project is a Parallel and Distributed Computing Semester Project aimed at designing and implementing an optimized machine learning pipeline for binary classification using a provided dataset.
+This project is aimed at designing and implementing an optimized machine learning pipeline for binary classification using a provided dataset.
 The main objective is to leverage parallel processing, distributed computing, GPU acceleration, or a hybrid approach to minimize processing time and maximize model accuracy.

 ## Objectives
 • Efficiently preprocess the dataset (handle missing values, encode categorical data, and normalize features).<br>